freeletics/khonshu/docs/codegen/get-started.md

 ## Navigation set up

-The integration of Khonshu's Codegen and Navigation libraries also expects a `DestinationNavigator` binding to be available.
-This can be easily achieved by adding `@SingleIn(ExampleScope::class)
+The integration of Khonshu's Codegen and Navigation libraries automatically provides a `DestinationNavigator2` for each generated destination.
+This navigator is tied to the current stack entry and can be injected directly into state machines or delegated to by a screen-specific navigator class.
-@ForScope(ExampleScope::class) @ContributesBinding(ExampleScope::class, binding<DestinationNavigator>())`
-to a subclass of it.
-A `DestinationNavigator` is tied to the current stack entry, so its constructor needs both the `HostNavigator` and the generated `StackEntryId`.
-The generated code will automatically provide the `StackEntryId` for the current destination and take care of setting up the navigator by calling `ActivityNavigatorEffect` in the compose UI layer with the navigator.

-Because a `DestinationNavigator` is tied to a concrete stack entry, back-style navigation is guarded:
+Because a `DestinationNavigator2` is tied to a concrete stack entry, back-style navigation is guarded:
 `navigateBack`, `navigateUp`, `navigateBackTo`, and batched `navigate { ... }` no-op once the entry that created the navigator is no longer on the stack.
 Forward/root-changing operations like `navigateTo`, `switchBackStack`, `showRoot`, and `replaceAllBackStacks` are intentionally not guarded so flows can